 If you have another family you want to travel with or are planning a family reunion, girls’ trip, or special occasion group trip, rent a condo at Hacienda De Mita (closer to town but rocky beach) or Las Terrazas (mention “ozofsalt” to owner and get 15% off)! at white sand Kupuri Beach which has one of the best diving/snorkeling locations in Punta De Mita.

 The bathrooms in the condo could use an upgrade and so can the cushions on their furniture.
 But overall, we enjoyed it for its central location and gorgeous ocean views.
 The beds were comfortable, which is important!
 Our kids could run out to the grocery store and other places in town, as we were in the center of everything.
-I have to admit though, I was envious of the golf carts and beach clubs we didn’t have access to.
+I have to admit though, I was envious of the golf carts and beach clubs found at the gated locations above, which didn’t have access to.

 The grocery store was just across from our condo.
 They have enough of a selection for you to cook at home.